Veteran skippers Francona, Showalter voted Managers of Year

 Showalter received eight of 30 first-place votes, 10 second-place votes and 77 total points, edging Los Angeles Dodgers skipper Dave Roberts, who finished second.
 Roberts also earned eight-first-place votes but had just four second-place votes for 57 points.

-Atlanta's Brian Snitker, who won the award in 2018, finished third with 55 points.
+Atlanta's Brian Snitker, who won in 2018, finished third with 55 points.
 He received seven first-place votes.
-The voting was done by a Baseball Writers’ Association of America panel.
+Voting was done by a Baseball Writers’ Association of America panel.

-Showalter led the Mets to the second-best regular season in franchise history, finishing with 101 wins, which was a 24-win improvement over 2021.
-They finished second in the NL East to the Braves, who rallied to win the division.
+Showalter guided New York to the second-best regular season in franchise history, finishing with 101 wins, which was a 24-win improvement over 2021.
+He's the first Mets manager to win the award, which has been presented since 1983.

-The 66-year-old Showalter brought a sense of stability and gravitas to a franchise that had been saddled with on- and off-the-field issues over the past several seasons.
+The 66-year-old skipper brought stability and gravitas to a franchise that had been saddled with on- and off-the-field issues over the past several seasons.

+Showalter credited general manager Billy Eppler and the rest of the organization with hiring the right people.

+“That's why you're so picky about who you surround yourself with," Showalter said.
+"Realizing you don’t have all the answers, but as a group you can be really strong if you have an open mind and open ears.
+Sometimes your actions speak so loudly you can’t hear a word somebody says.

 Francona won the AL award for the third time in 10 seasons.
 He received 17 of 30 first-place votes and nine second-place votes for 112 points from the BBWAA panel.